Plan B: New ${Z^\prime}$ models for $b\rightarrow sl^+l^-$ anomalies: Conclusion

 One particular model, $3B_3-L_e-L_\mu-L_\tau$, was already examined in Ref.~\cite{Greljo:2022jac} (using the numerical results from a fit to 2015 electroweak and LEP-2 data) where it was found that there is no parameter region where each set of experimental constraints is satisfied to within 1$\sigma$.
 We think this condition to be overly restrictive and we prefer a global fit strategy.
 By widening the model space to allow different electron and muon $U(1)_{X}$ charges, we also see how much the preference is for an equal coupling of the $Z^\prime$ to di-electron pairs and to di-muon pairs, as compared to some other ratio between the two.
 This main information is displayed in Fig.~\ref{fig:chisq}.
-From the figure, it appears that zero coupling of the $Z^\prime$ boson to di-electron pairs is roughly as good a fit as an equal coupling to di-muon pairs (which is a better fit by only 0.7 units of $\chi^2$), globally.
-We also see from the figure that a $Z^\prime$ which couples to di-electron pairs with about half the strength with which it couples to di-muon pairs is a close-to-optimal global fit, at least along one particular line in the space of rational anomaly-free charge assignments.
-Thus, we are led to propose the $3B_3-L_e-2L_\mu$ model\footnote{We urge the reader to note that other models involving $Z^\prime$ coupling to di-tau pairs also provide close-to-optimal fits, for different values than $X_\mu=2$.}; its properties as regards flavour changing variables are investigated in \S\ref{sec:mod}.
-Here, Fig.~\ref{fig:best_fit_props} shows a sub-optimal fit to some observables in the `quark' category of observable, even if the fit to the category as a whole is acceptable.
+From the figure, it appears that zero coupling of the $Z^\prime$ boson to di-electron pairs is a poor fit whereas an equal coupling to di-muon pairs is better.
+We also see from the figure that a $Z^\prime$ which couples to di-electron pairs with about three-quarters the strength with which it couples to di-muon pairs is a close-to-optimal global fit, at least along one particular line in the space of rational anomaly-free charge assignments.
+We proposed the $3B_3-L_e-2L_\mu$ model\footnote{We urge the reader to note that other models involving $Z^\prime$ coupling to di-tau pairs also provide close-to-optimal fits, for different values than $X_e=1$, $X_\mu=2$.}; its properties as regards flavour changing variables are investigated in \S\ref{sec:mod}.
+Here, Fig.~\ref{fig:best_fit_props} shows a sub-optimal fit to some observables in the `quark' category of observable .
 Further lepton-flavour universal corrections to $C_9$ WCs coming from non-perturbative corrections may potentially ameliorate these.
-For more generic models than this close-to-optimal model, the third generation of leptons have a non-zero $U(1)_X$ charge of $X_\mu+X_e-3$ as implied by anomaly cancellation (\ref{b3mL}).
-This will have potentially important phenomenological implications, implying a non-zero tree-level new physics contribution to rates for $b\rightarrow s \tau^+ \tau^-$ and affecting the prediction of $b \rightarrow s \bar \nu \nu$.
+In fact, the better fit (than the SM) in the `quarks' category comes from the new physics contribution to $C_9$, as shown in \S\ref{sec:SMEFTop}, which the $3B_3-L_e-2L_\mu$ model does admirably.
+In a fit to 12-dimensional WET operator space~\cite{Hurth:2023jwr}, it was shown how only $C_9$ significantly improves the fit: by 6.3$\sigma$ (a new physics contribution to $C_7$ improves it by 1.7$\sigma$ and the other operators improve only by a small amount).
+Thus there is no evidence to suggest that a different model would yield significantly better gains, in the current situation\footnote{For more modest gains, one could try $3B_3-2L_e-3L_\mu+2L_\tau$ or $3B_3-3L_e-4L_\mu+4L_\tau$ instead as example of close-to-optimal anomaly-free models.}.